Is your team under pressure to deliver major results?

 Only another horizon.

-In the circumstances it is extremely easy to feel overwhelmed, and perversely it becomes very difficult to make yourself do what is required to make progress.
-I share the three techniques that allowed us to break this cycle and continue persevering at maximum effort.
+Under these circumstances it is extremely easy to feel overwhelmed, and perversely it becomes very difficult to make yourself do what is required to make progress.
+I share the three techniques that allowed me to break this cycle and continue persevering at maximum effort.

 The approach that I take